Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 • diuretics – hypothiazide, indapamide.

-In the elderly, when treating hypertension, it is recommended to start with slow calcium channel blockers.
-Components that alter the metabolism of glucose and insulin should be avoided in the formulations of preparations.
-The main goal of treatment in the elderly is to prevent fatal complications.
+In older people, when treating arterial hypertension, it is recommended to start with slow calcium channel blockers.
+Components that alter the metabolism of glucose and insulin should be avoided in drug formulations.
+The main goal of treatment in older people is to prevent fatal complications.

-When formulating the diagnosis of arterial hypertension, all the features of the course and the presence of complications should be most fully characterized in order to determine the most correct tactics for treating the patient.
+When formulating a diagnosis of arterial hypertension, one should most fully characterize all the features of the course and the presence of complications in order to determine the most correct treatment tactics for the patient.

-Arterial hypertension- a group of diseases, the leading symptom in which is a persistent increase in blood pressure above 140/90 mm. rt. article e in persons not receiving antihypertensive therapy
+Arterial hypertension- a group of diseases in which the leading symptom is a persistent increase in blood pressure above 140/90 mm. rt.
+Art.e in persons not receiving antihypertensive therapy

 2. Secondary (symptomatic) hypertension (renal, endocrine, hemodynamic, neurogenic).

-n Essential hypertension is a disease of the cardiovascular system that develops as a result of primary dysfunction (neurosis) of the higher vasoregulatory centers and subsequent neurohormonal and renal mechanisms, characterized by arterial hypertension, functional, and in severe stages - organic changes in the kidneys, heart, central nervous system...
-It accounts for up to 95% of all cases of chronic high blood pressure.
+n Hypertension is a disease of the cardiovascular system that develops as a result of primary dysfunction (neurosis) of higher vasoregulatory centers and subsequent neurohormonal and renal mechanisms, characterized by arterial hypertension, functional, and in severe stages – organic changes in the kidneys, heart, central nervous system.
+Accounts for up to 95% of all cases of chronic high blood pressure.

-n The reasons for the formation of essential hypertension are not precisely established.
-It is believed that it develops with a combination of a hereditary predisposition to the disease and adverse effects external factors(stress, excessive consumption of table salt, low physical activity, smoking, alcohol abuse); obesity plays an important role.
-An increase in blood pressure may be due to an increase in total peripheral resistance as a result of narrowing arterial vessels, an increase in cardiac output, or a combination of these factors.
-An important role in this process is played by the activation of the sympathoadrenal and reninagiotensin systems.
+n The causes of essential hypertension have not been precisely established.
+It is believed to develop through a combination of hereditary predisposition to the disease and adverse influences external factors(stress, excessive consumption of table salt, low level physical activity, smoking, alcohol abuse); Obesity plays an important role.
+An increase in blood pressure may be due to an increase in total peripheral resistance as a result of narrowing arterial vessels, increased cardiac output, or a combination of these factors.
+Activation of the sympathoadrenal and renin-giotensin systems plays an important role in this process.

 By stage

-Stage I there is no change in target organs.
+Stage I there are no changes in target organs.

-Stage II - there is damage to target organs (LV myocardial hypertrophy, retinal angiopathy, moderate proteinuria).
+Stage II – there is target organ damage (LV myocardial hypertrophy, retinal angiopathy, moderate proteinuria).

-Stage III the presence of one or more accompanying
+Stage III the presence of one or more concomitant

 (associated) clinical conditions: